ajcwebdev/dash-transcripts/markdown_files/2023-12-18-dash-investment-foundation-proposed-funding.md

 [23:25] of course, needs to be willing to pay for that, too, because that will significantly increase our cost base, going from very little -- a couple bucks we pay for hosting.
 Well, actually, [23:37] the director's fees are quite a significant chunk.
 But that would add a significant step up on our cost base.
 And if you see that a community even has a hard time even approving money for the
 [23:51] investments themselves, how much can you expect them to, on top of that, also approve funds to be used for paying people, right?
 Okay.
 Well, I want to zoom out a little bit
 [24:07] from our operations speak that we've been in.
-And I want to talk about -- and this is where I'd like to get Ryan's input, because Ryan has mentioned many times in the past that we find ourselves in
+And I want to talk about -- and this is where I'd like to get Rion's input, because Rion has mentioned many times in the past that we find ourselves in
 [24:23] a somewhat unique situation in Dash in that we obviously had no kind of ICO whatsoever.
 And to our knowledge, to the best of our knowledge, we have had no real venture capital interest in Dash
 [24:40] either.
-These two things combined with having no traditional foundation means, in my view, does it kind of mean to you also, Ryan, that it means that Dash needs some unique money arm, like money flex, [24:58] or what are we missing in that?
+These two things combined with having no traditional foundation means, in my view, does it kind of mean to you also, Rion, that it means that Dash needs some unique money arm, like money flex, [24:58] or what are we missing in that?
 And can the DIF fill this role that other coins get filled with ICOs and VC funding? >> Yeah, I'll speak to that.
 And I'd also like to back up, like you said, [25:11] and give a little bit more context to what we're talking about.
 We're about 25 minutes in and we haven't really talked about -- so if you could do my screen share real quick.
 I want to at least get
 [25:22] on screen what we're talking about, which is the actual proposal.
 I'm going to log out just for a minute here so that people don't see all my votes and whatnot for the comments.
 But